 These cards are straightforward to program.
-The following example is in C, but sample code is also provided on the CD in Pascal and four Windows languages: C++Builder, Delphi, VisualBASIC, and Visual C++.
+The following example is in C, but sample code is also provided for use in DOS in C, and Pascal, and four Windows languages: C#, Delphi, VBasic, and VisualC.

 To output an analog value with 12-bit resolution, a corresponding decimal number N between 0 and 4095 is calculated ($2^{12} = 4096$).